 The Company regularly reviews its investment portfolios to determine if any investment is impaired due to changes in credit risk or other potential valuation concerns.
-The Company believes the investments held as of May 31, 2021 that had gross unrealized losses of \$4.0 million were not impaired due to credit risk or other valuation concerns and was not required to record a credit loss or an allowance for credit losses on its AFS securities.
+The Company believes the investments held as of May 31, 2022 that had gross unrealized losses of \$139.0 million were not impaired due to credit risk or other valuation concerns and was not required to record a credit loss or an allowance for credit losses on its AFS securities.
 The Company believes it is probable that the principal and interest will be collected in accordance with contractual terms and that the unrealized losses on these securities were due to changes in interest rates and were not due to increased credit risk or other valuation concerns.
-Most of the securities in an unrealized loss position as of May 31, 2021 and May 31, 2020 held an AA rating or better.
+A substantial portion of the securities in an unrealized loss position as of May 31, 2022 and 2021 held an AA rating or better.
 The Company does not intend to sell these investments until the recovery of their amortized cost basis or maturity and further believes that it is not more-likely-than-not that it will be required to sell these investments prior to that time.
-The Company's assessment that an investment is not impaired due to credit risk or other valuation concerns could change in the future due to new developments, including developments related to the COVID-19 pandemic, or changes in the Company's strategies or assumptions related to any particular investment.
+The Company's assessment that an investment is not impaired due to credit risk or other valuation concerns could change in the future due to new developments or changes in the Company's strategies or assumptions related to any particular investment.